ChaoChienHung/Ludwigia/README.md

 # Ludwigia

-Ludwigia is my personal website—designed as both a portfolio and a playground for learning essential web development skills.
+Ludwigia is my personal website that serves as both a portfolio and a playground for learning essential web development skills.
 Through this project, I practice core frontend technologies such as HTML, CSS, JavaScript, and Bootstrap while building a space to introduce myself and showcase my work.

 ## Features